 Get to know Hannah in our Q&A below!
 What are your main hobbies?
 I’m just a normal working girl so my hobbies are just things like going to the cinema, spending time with family and friends, listening to music, going to the gym.
 I love travelling.
 What kind of television, films, and music do you […]

-Hannah can see you in Liverpool, or online for £36 per hour.
+Hannah can see you in Liverpool, or online over skype for £36 per hour.

 All of our therapists are CRB checked.
 Scroll below to read more about Hannah!